BenjaminShostak/Hw4/README.md

 I need different questions!
 maybe four or five questions-right answers and wrong-answers

 so..
-I need IF/Else statments in JS to cycle the questions.
+I need IF/Else statments in JS jQuery to cycle the questions.

 probably I need a header...